 “Probabilistic risk assessment” means a mathematical technique for assessing the variability and uncertainty in risk calculations.
 This is done by using distributions for model input parameters, rather than point values, where sufficient data exists to justify the distribution.
 These distributions are then used to compute various simulations using tools such as Monte Carlo analysis to examine the probability that a given outcome will result (such as a level of risk being exceeded).
-When using probabilistic techniques under this chapter for human health risk assessment, distributions shall not be used to represent dose response relationships (reference dose, reference concentration, cancer potency factor).
+When using probabilistic techniques under this chapter for human health risk assessment, distributions may not be used to represent dose response relationships (reference dose, reference concentration, cancer potency factor).

-“Public notice” means, at a minimum, adequate notice mailed to all persons who have made a timely request of the department and to persons residing in the potentially affected vicinity of the proposed action; mailed to appropriate news media; published in the newspaper of largest circulation in the city or county of the proposed action; and opportunity for interested persons to comment.
+“Prospective purchaser” means a person who is not currently liable for remedial action at a site and who proposes to purchase, redevelop, or reuse the site.

+“Protection monitoring” means a type of compliance monitoring described in WAC 173-340-410.

+“Public notice” means the notice and opportunity to comment required under WAC 173-340-600(2).

 “Public participation plan” means a plan prepared under WAC 173-340-600 to encourage coordinated and effective public involvement tailored to the public's needs at a particular site.